 Top 3 Open Enrollment questions from our CEO's Mom

-Open Enrollment is one week away...have you marked your calendar yet?!
+Open Enrollment is here...have you marked your calendar yet?!

 I spent this weekend getting geared up for Open Enrollment at Stride Health and started getting the usual barrage of questions from friends, family members and some of our esteemed partners about what’s changing for 2018.

 But one special lady gets her questions answered on the blog today — that’s my mom!
 I thought it would be useful to answer the 3 questions I got from my mother this Sunday morning so everybody can enjoy the fruits of our expert team here at Stride.
 Without further delay...

 1. I’m excited to tell everyone I know about Open Enrollment!
 When can I buy coverage?
 When should I buy?

 Starting November 1, Americans between the ages of 18 - 64 can start shopping for new 2018 health plans.
 If you’re satisfied with your current plan, see #2 below and please consider the alternatives.